This feature is available in GravityOps Search Premium.

 3. Search filters #

-• Operator — the available operators adjust to the field type (numeric fields get gt, lt, etc.; boolean fields get = and != only).
+- Operator — available operators adjust to the field type for By ID rows (numeric fields get

-• Value — plain text, a number, a date picker, or a comma-separated list for in / not in operators.
+gt,lt, etc.; boolean fields get=and!=only).
+By Label and By Type rows show the full operator list. - Value — plain text, a number, a date picker, or a comma-separated list for

 Rows can be reordered by dragging the numbered handle on the left.
 Click Remove to delete a row.